stepanblyschak/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 ```

 A plugin will register it's sub-commands so that any utility will have a new sub-command group.
 The SONiC package *can* provide a CLI plugin that will be installed into the right location during package installation and then discovered and loaded by CLI.
-Later, once YANG CLI auto-generation tool is ready, the plugin will be auto-generated and all command conflicts will be simply checked in advance during installation.
+Later, once YANG CLI auto-generation tool is ready, the plugin will be auto-generated and all command conflicts will be checked in advance during installation.

 In this approach it is easy to extend CLI with new commands, but in order to extend a command which is already implemented in sonic-utilities the code in sonic-utilities base has to be implemented in an extendeble manner.